KaarisMoiLeCrane/France-IOI-Solutions/README_EN.md

 - `niveau-X/`: Directories for each level of exercises.
   - `exercice-Y/`: Directories for each individual exercise.
     - `n-exercice`: Directories for each individual question.
-      - `c/`: Directories for solutions in the C language.
+      - `C/`: Directories for solutions in the C language.
         - `main.c`: C language solution.
+        - `explanation.md`: A detailed explanation of the solution.
-      - `cpp/`: Directories for solutions in the C++ language.
+      - `Cpp/`: Directories for solutions in the C++ language.
         - `main.cpp`: C++ language solution.
+        - `explanation.md`: A detailed explanation of the solution.
-      - `pascal/`: Directories for solutions in the Pascal language.
+      - `Pascal/`: Directories for solutions in the Pascal language.
         - `main.pas`: Pascal language solution.
+        - `explanation.md`: A detailed explanation of the solution.
-      - `ocaml/`: Directories for solutions in the OCaml language.
+      - `OCaml/`: Directories for solutions in the OCaml language.
         - `main.ml`: OCaml language solution.
+        - `explanation.md`: A detailed explanation of the solution.
-      - `java/`: Directories for solutions in the Java language.
+      - `Java/`: Directories for solutions in the Java language.
         - `main.java`: Java language solution.
+        - `explanation.md`: A detailed explanation of the solution.
-      - `javascool/`: Directories for solutions in the JavaScool language.
+      - `JavaScool/`: Directories for solutions in the JavaScool language.
         - `main.java`: JavaScool language solution.
+        - `explanation.md`: A detailed explanation of the solution.
-      - `python/`: Directories for solutions in the Python language.
+      - `Python/`: Directories for solutions in the Python language.
         - `main.py`: Python language solution.
         - `explanation.md`: A detailed explanation of the solution.

 ## Disclaimer